 As additional support for its Motion to Quash, the CCSAO asserts that the information Defendant Officers are seeking is "largely available from other sources other than the CCSAO."
 Dkt.
 590, p.
 8. This document production proves that is not true.
-Although COPA investigators have provided summaries of what was discussed during their interviews with Adduci and Rotert, this does not mean that Defendant Officers should not be allowed to question Adduci or Rotert11 more fully on the reasons or factors that were considered (or not considered) in agreeing to vacate these convictions.
+Although COPA investigators have provided summaries of what was discussed during their interviews with Adduci and Rotert, this does not mean that Defendant Officers should not be allowed to question Adduci or Rotert10 more fully on the reasons or factors that were considered (or not considered) in agreeing to vacate these convictions.
 Indeed, the CCSAO is the exclusive source of this information, as none of the statements or factors attributed to Adduci are found in any press release or news article.
-The first time this information became available to Defendant Officers was on April 24, 2024.